spmwtech/SPMWtech/index.md

 # Together Towards Success.

 I'm sending my heartfelt gratitude to you for standing with me on this incredible journey.
-Your small donation is highly appreciated and covers costs of University fees and essential expenses.
+Your small contribution is highly appreciated and covers costs of University fees and essential expenses.